 The larger scale of park and town maps, easily invites to additional "large scale" symbols, such as light poles, benches etc. This could be of interest for educational maps such as school maps, and as mentioned initially the map maker has to have a certain degree of freedom in this respect.
-However for competition maps they are of very similar of fact, the symbols defined for traditional foot-o maps covers most of the needs.
+However for competition maps they are of very limited interest.
+As a matter of fact, the symbols defined for traditional foot-o maps covers most of the needs.
 If the "special features" (the "x" and "o" symbols) are used, they must always be described in the map legend.